-The index won't be modified if it is the end of an episode.
+1.8. tianshou.data 51 The index won't be modified if it is the end of an episode.

-$update(buffer: tianshou.data.buffer.base.ReplayBuffer) \rightarrow numpy.ndarray$ add (batch: tianshou.data.batch.Batch, buffer\ids: Optional[Union[numpy.ndarray, List[int]]] = None)

-Move the data from the given buffer to current buffer.
+update (buffer: tianshou.data.buffer.base.ReplayBuffer) $\rightarrow$ numpy.ndarray Move the data from the given buffer to current buffer.

 Return the updated indices.
 If update fails, return an empty array.